Shroud of Turin

 The microscopist and forensic expert Walter McCrone found, based on his examination of samples taken in 1978 from the surface of the shroud using adhesive tape, that the image on the shroud had been painted with a dilute solution of red ochre pigment in a gelatin medium.
 McCrone also found that the apparent bloodstains were painted with vermilion pigment, also in a gelatin medium.
 McCrone's findings were disputed by other researchers, and the nature of the image on the shroud continues to be debated.
 In 1988, radiocarbon dating by three independent laboratories established that the shroud dates back to the Middle Ages, between 1260 and 1390.

 The nature and history of the shroud have been the subjects of extensive and long-lasting controversies in both the scholarly literature and the popular press.
-Although accepted as valid by experts, the radiocarbon dating of the shroud continues to generate significant public debate.
+Although the radiocarbon dating of the shroud is accepted as valid by experts, it continues to generate significant public debate.
 Defenders of the authenticity of the shroud have questioned the radiocarbon results, usually on the basis that the samples tested might have been contaminated or taken from a repair to the original fabric.
 Such fringe theories, which have been rejected by most experts, include the medieval repair theory, the bio-contamination theories and the carbon monoxide theory.
 Currently, the Catholic Church neither endorses nor rejects the authenticity of the shroud as a relic of Jesus.